frederic-perez/AmE-dictionary/data/idioms.md

 __have a sneaking suspicion__ :two: To have a slight but persistent premonition or intuition (about something).
 __have a thing for (someone)__ :two: To have a romantic infatuation with someone, especially unbeknownst to that person. _I had a thing for one of my colleagues for a while, but I decided not to pursue it for the sake of our work._
 __have a thing for (something)__ To have a very keen or particular interest in something; to really like or enjoy something. _I know they’re stupid, but I’ve always had a thing for cheesy horror movies._
-__have a trick up (one’s) sleeve__ :two: To have a secret plan, idea, or advantage that can be utilized if and when it is required.
+__have a trick up (one’s) sleeve__ :three: To have a secret plan, idea, or advantage that can be utilized if and when it is required.
 A reference to cheating at a card game by hiding a favorable card up one’s sleeve. _I’ve got a few tricks up my sleeve if he decides to pursue legal action against me._
 __have a voice (in something)__ To have an active and participatory role in making or influencing a decision about something.
-__have a yen for (something)__ To have a very strong and persistent desire or craving for something.
+__have a yen for (something)__ :two: To have a very strong and persistent desire or craving for something. _I’ve had a yen for sushi ever since I came back from Tokyo last month._
 __have a/the right to (something)__
 __have a/the wolf by the ear(s)__ To be in a difficult situation from which it is as dangerous to extricate oneself as it is to remain in it.
 __have an itch for (something)__ :two: To have an interest in or desire to do something. _I have an itch for another road trip, but I’m not sure where to go._
 __have bats in the belfry__
 __have bigger fish to fry__ :two: To have more important things to do.
 __have butterflies on one’s stomach__
-__have done with (someone or something)__ To be finished with someone or something; to cease being involved with someone or something.
+__have done with (someone or something)__ :dart::two: To be finished with someone or something; to cease being involved with someone or something.
 __have egg on (one’s) face__ :two: To be embarrassed by something one has done.
 (As if one went out in public with a dirty face.)
 __have enough on (one’s) plate__ :two: To be sufficiently busy or preoccupied with work, problems, or difficulties as to be unable or unwilling to cope with anything more.
 __have eyes bigger than (one’s) stomach__ :two: To take more food than one is actually capable of eating. _I always have eyes bigger than my stomach when I go to all-you-can-eat buffets!_
 __have good antennae__ :two: To be very sensitive (to something); to have a keen sense of detection or perception.
 Likened to the antennae of (e.g.) an insect, which are extremely sensitive to environmental stimuli. _The best teacher must have good antennae for any emotional difficulties their students may be going through._
+__have got it made__ To be in a comfortable situation or to be very likely to have success. _Living in that big house, earning a nice passive income from their investments—they’ve got it made._
 __have got to (do something)__ To be obligated, obliged, or required to (do something). _I don’t want to go to the family reunion, but I’m afraid I’ve got to._
 __have had (one’s) chips__ :two: To be defeated; to fail completely; to die or be killed.
 A reference to chips (small plastic disks) used to make wagers when gambling. _We tried to keep our business open through this recession, but we’ve had our chips at this point._
 __have hot pants (for someone)__
 __have it easy__ :two: To have or be in a particularly comfortable or relaxed position, status, or condition, such that makes for an easier life. _I get over a month of paid time off each year, so I feel like I have it pretty easy compared to other people I know._
+__have it made__
 __have it out (with someone)__ :two: To have an argument, verbal fight, or frank discussion (with someone), especially to settle something that has caused anger, frustration, or annoyance. _I had to have it out with my roommate because he never does his share of cleaning in the house._ _Tom and his boyfriend are always having it out._
 __have its/(one’s) day__ :four: To be at the height of or experience success or prosperity. _The smartphone is really having its day it seems._ _Any of you who is determined and willing to put in hard work will have her day eventually._
 __have more than one string to (one’s) bow__ To have multiple viable options or alternatives available in the event that the current course of action, circumstance, opportunity, etc., does not work out. _With all this varied job experience under my belt, I have more than one string to my bow if this particular career path isn’t to my liking._
 __have nine lives__ To endure, continue, or survive despite a near encounter with death or disaster.
 From the common myth that cats have nine lives. _I can’t believe he survived after his bungee cord snapped!
 He must have nine lives or something._
-__have no business (doing something)__ To have no legitimate reason, experience, or authority to do something.
+__have no business (doing something)__ :two: To have no legitimate reason, experience, or authority to do something. _Mom, you had no business eavesdropping on my phone call like that!_
 __have no spine__ To have no courage, resolve, or strength of character. _I just wish Tom would have stood up for our team when the CEO started criticizing our work.
 For a manager, he seems to have no spine._
 __have no time for (someone or something)__ :two: To have no respect for, interest in, or approval of someone or something and thus have no desire to be involved with him, her, or it. _I have no time for people who belittle or harass others for their own enjoyment._
 __have nothing to do__ To have no tasks or actions that one must complete or undertake; to have nothing with which to occupy one’s time.